Degree requirements for the B.A. in cinema and media studies will be available summer 2018.

 - B.F.A. students are required to complete 129 credits.
 For a comprehensive list of program requirements, see the B.F.A. degree requirements.

-B.A. in Cinema Production
+B.A. in Cinema and Media Studies

 - A production-oriented filmmaking degree that allows students more flexibility in structuring their education, with fewer courses in the major, and no thesis film requirement.